glowreeyah/Inspiration-Bot/README.md

 2. Send the '/help' message to the bot for a list of functional details.
 Here is a list of available commands:

-    - /start - enable notifications
+    - /start - to enable notifications
-    - /stop - stop notifications
+    - /stop - to stop notifications
-    - /write - make an entry
+    - /write - to make an entry
-    - /view - view all your entries
+    - /view - to view all your entries
-    - /delete - delete an entry
+    - /delete - to delete an entry
-    - /cancel - cancel writing or deleting
+    - /cancel - to cancel writing or deleting
-    - /word - send a nugget
+    - /word - to recieve an inspirational word

 ## Demo